mmistakes/minimal-mistakes/_drafts/fs2.md

 ## 6. The `Pull` Type

-As we said more than once, the fs2 defines streams as a _pull_ type, which means that the stream effectively computes the next stream element just in time.
+As we said more than once, the fs2 defines streams as a _pull_ type, which means that the **stream effectively computes the next stream element just in time**.

 Under the hood, the library implements the `Stream` type functions using the `Pull` type to honor this behavior.
-This type, also available as a public API, lets us implement stream modeling using the pull model.
+This type, also available as a public API, lets us implement streams using the pull model.

 The `Pull[F[_], O, R]` type represents a program that can pull output values of type `O` while computing a result of type `R` while using an effect of type `F`.
 As we can see, the type introduces the new type variable `R` that is not available in the `Stream` type.

-The result of type `R` of a `Pull` represents the information available after the emission of the element of type `O` that should be used to emit the next value of a stream.
+The result `R` represents the information available after the emission of the element of type `O` that should be used to emit the next value of a stream.
 For this reason, using `Pull` directly means to develop recursive programs.
 Ok, one step at a time.
 Let's analyze the `Pull` type and its methods first.

-`Pull` type represents a stream as a _head_ and a _tail_, much like we can describe a list.
+**The `Pull` type represents a stream as a _head_ and a _tail_**, much like we can describe a list.
 The element of type `O` emitted by the `Pull` represents the head.
 However, since a stream is a possible infinite data structure, we cannot express it with a finite one.
 So, we return a type `R`, which is all the information that we need to compute the tail of the stream.

 Let's look at the `Pull` type methods without further ado.
 The first method we encounter is the smart constructor `output1`, which creates a `Pull` that emits a single value of type `O` and then completes.